JuliaLinearAlgebra/ArnoldiMethod.jl/docs/src/theory.md

    and singular;
 3. Simple finite differences discretizations where typically $B = I.$

-Because IRAM.jl only deals with the standard form
+Because ArnoldiMethod.jl only deals with the standard form

 ```math
 Cx = x\lambda.